 - Quality Time

-Quality Time refers to focused and undivided time spent together.
+Quality Time refers to fully focused and undivided time spent together.
 This doesn’t necessarily mean you don’t curl up on the sofa and watch Netflix, but rather you remove all potential distractions.
 Examples include active listening, eye contact and absolute presence.

 - Receiving Gifts